demlenar/classprojects/README.md

 Roshambo: A rock paper scissors program where the computer has diffrent play strategies against the user.
 <br> Adventure Game: A simple and fun text Adventure game leading through a fanstastic story.

-### Input Guidelines

-User input is limited to the months of January though June, and the 3 locations available are Chicago, New York City, and Washington.

 ### Data files
 - rps.py (Roshambo)
 - adv.py (Adventure Game)